The 11 best iPad Pro Artists

 Yamaoka and the great works of art history

 Yamaoka is a gifted fingerpainter who has received much praise and recognition through his digital water drawings.
 The Japanese-born artist and office worker began to make fingerpaintings on the iPhone and later switched to the iPad mini.
 When the first of his drawings and videos were uploaded to the Internet, the young iPad art scene was in a bright turmoil, because Yamaoka also paints the great works of art history deceptively real by finger and iPad.
 According to his own statement, he produces most of his works on his way back home and uses drawing apps like ArtStudio to this day

 11. David Kassan

-David Kassan is a world-famous artist who hasn’t limited his art to the iPad, but appreciated digital drawing over the years.
+David Kassan is a world-famous artist who hasn’t limited his art to the iPad but appreciated digital drawing over the years.
 His hyperreal live portrait sessions are known scene wide.
-With the help of the Brushes app, he sketched and painted people in meaningful and thoughtful poses.
-Just like David Hockney, Kassan is an artist who has not completely departed from the analog art, but rather sees the iPad as an extension of artistic work.
+Thanks to the Brushes app, he sketched and painted people in meaningful and thoughtful poses.
+Just like David Hockney, Kassan is an artist who has not entirely departed from analog art, but instead sees the iPad as an extension of artistic work.
 Kassan draws the majority of his portraits with his finger.

 What is the best iPad for artists?